elainap22/wd-profile-builder/README.md

 Initial Setup:

+It is assumed that you already have wd_builder installed and set up.
+If not, see https://github.com/jschwab/wd_builder.git to install.
+Copy the contents of this repository into the directory in which wd_builder lives.

-You will need to have shMESA installed to use this repository.
+You will also need to have shMESA installed to use this repository.
 See https://github.com/earlbellinger/shmesa.git to install.

 Open the file 'make_compositions.py' and change the update the #PATHNAME in lines 82, 86 & 87.
 Once this is updates to the directory that 'wd-profile-builder' lives in on your machine, all outputs will